wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Determine what still works.
+-   Determine what still works.
 This will help you "put a fence around the problem".
 While complex systems like a wireless network can be made up of many different components, it is likely that the problem is only with a very small number of them.
 If, for example, somebody